Education and qualifications:

 Having achieved EngTech and gained these post-nominals, it gives me confidence to have technical conversations with my peers.
 As a recognised mark of professionalism, it helps to generate an immediate level of trust with clients.

-I also think it has helped me to develop more quickly as a training engineer by giving me the drive to learn more and meet other young professionals going for the same level.
+I also think it has helped me to develop more quickly as a trainee engineer by giving me the drive to learn more and meet other young professionals going for the same level.
 I would recommend it to anyone.

 What advice would you give someone considering professional registration as an EngTech?